https://www.youtube.com/watch?v=0wiL_4OtOo0

-Our spring nucs are now 8 frame Singles.
+Our spring colonies are now 10 frame Singles.
 Our Singles have made it through a Vermont winter and are raring to go!!!
-We tried to keep them Nucs, but they outgrew this stage and now we are forced to sell them as Singles.
+We tried to keep them small nucleus colonies, but they outgrew this stage and now we are forced to sell them as Singles.
 Lucky you!

 Note: We DO NOT sell packages.